julzaza/wildwitchherbs/_posts/2026-01-20-visionary-psychoactive-plants-global-traditions.md

 *Comparative framing:* Unlike blue lotus, which appears in explicit ritual intoxication imagery, white water lily functioned more as a funerary and dream-threshold symbol.
 It is more a flower of silence and transition, rather than a visionary herb.

+Across many traditions, flowers have historically been trusted to treat emotional states like grief, shock, and fear. **[The Flower Essences for Emotional Shock & Healing](/flower-essences-for-emotional-healing/)** explores how flowers served as a form of emotional first aid.

 ---

 ## Syrian Rue (_Peganum harmala_) — Middle East & Eastern Europe